Big Sable Point Lighthouse at the Ludington State Park

 The black-and-white striped, 112 foot lighthouse at the Ludington State Park stands proudly on the shores of Lake Michigan and remains a testament to lighthouse keepers of the past.
 Big Sable Point Lighthouse was honored as 2013 Featured Lighthouse of the Year for the Great Lakes Lighthouse Festival.

-The Sable Points Lighthouse Keepers Association is launching a fund drive to repair the lighthouse.
+The Sable Points Lighthouse Keepers Association is in the midst of a fund drive to repair the lighthouse.
 "Leave a Print in the Sand" hopes to raise $250,000 to make major repairs, including repair of rusted sections, painting the tower, replacing both the roof and more than 700 original bricks.

 You can purchase a Trex board that will be used in the new walkway around Big Sable Point Lighthouse.
 Each engraved board costs $100 and allows 25 characters on one line.
 If you're interested in helping with this project, visit the SPLKA office in downtown Ludington's Center for the Arts, or go to splka.org.

 Big Sable Point Lighthouse Tours

 The Sable Points Lighthouse Keepers Association maintains the Big Sable Point Lighthouse, north of Ludington State Park.
 The lighthouse is open for tours Tuesday-Sunday, 10am-5pm May 10-October 24, 2021.
 You can climb to the top, or visit the gift shop, located in the original Keeper's Quarters.
 Lighthouse in the Dunes Field Trips are available by registering in advance with Alan Wernette, State Park Naturalist, at (231) 843-9261.
 Or you can e-mail Alan at Wernettea@michigan.gov.